 - Villainous Legacy: Though my motives might seem fantastical and larger than life to you, I would not exist to pursue them were it not for my creators and former masters, The Shinra Corporation, forging me as a means of enforcing their order, all in the name of simple greed.
 That is a wickedness I can't help but notice plagues your world too.

-- Villain Respect: Though the Keyblade wielder Sora cannot put an end to me, I am not above commending him for his skill when he proves capable of besting me in combat.
+- Villain Respect: Though that insignificant Keyblade wielder cannot put an end to me, I am not above commending him for his skill when he proves capable of besting me in combat.

-- We Can Rule Together: Before our final duel in the remake, I offered Cloud the chance to defy destiny together.
+- We Can Rule Together: Before our final duel in the first chapter of the remake, I offered Cloud the chance to defy destiny together.
 One that he quite understandably rejected.
 Was I sincere about my offer?
 Well, I'm sure you'll find out soon enough.

 - White Hair, Black Heart: My long silver-white hair is another of my iconic design appearances, and goes well with my cruel and sinister nature.